Pinkulani/Aed/ReadMe.md

 - The second line is your app name
 - The third line is your programming language's extension (used for finding files automatically)
 - The fourth line is your optimization flag
+- The fifth line is the language implementation

 The config file is called Config.aed, an example is given in the repository.